Q: What is Amazon WorkSpaces?

 Q: Which Amazon WorkSpaces experiences work with Amazon WAM?

-You can use Amazon WAM to deploy and manage applications for Amazon WorkSpaces running the Windows 7 or Windows 10 desktop experience.
+You can use Amazon WAM to deploy and manage applications for Amazon WorkSpaces running the Windows 10 desktop experience.

 Q: Which AWS Directory Service directories does Amazon WAM support?